Custom vocabulary

 </ParamField>

-## Tuning intensity
+## Tuning tips

 ## Recommended workflow

-3. **Add your custom vocabulary entries** with `default_intensity` set to **0.4**.
+3. **Add entries** with `pronunciations` and `default_intensity` around **0.4–0.6**.